-In accordance with Article 2 of the Committee Rules, the Sustainability Committee is entrusted with the following tasks:
+In accordance with Article 2 of the SC Regulation, the Sustainability Committee is entrusted with the following tasks:

-- a. to oversee sustainability policies related to company business and stakeholderengagement efforts; - b. to review the guidelines of the strategic sustainability plan proposed by the Chief Executive Officer and monitor the progress of the activities and projects contained therein; - c. to promote ENAV's participation in sustainability initiatives and events, with a view to consolidating the Company's reputation nationally and internationally;

-- d. to review the general approach of the sustainability document proposed by the Chief Executive Officer and the structure of its contents, as well as the completeness and transparency of the information it provides, issuing a prior opinion to the Board of Directors at the meeting called to approve that document; - e. to issue opinions, at the request of the Board of Directors or the Chief Executive Officer, on sustainability issues. - f. to monitor the concrete implementation of the measures adopted by the Board of Directors or by the CEO to promote equal gender treatment and opportunities within the entire company organisation.
+- a. to oversee sustainability policies related to company business and stakeholderengagement efforts; - b. to review the guidelines of the strategic sustainability plan proposed by the Chief Executive Officer and monitor the progress of the activities and projects contained therein; - c. to promote ENAV participation in sustainability initiatives and events, with a view to consolidating the corporate reputation nationally and internationally; - d. to review the general approach of the sustainability document proposed by the Chief Executive Officer and the structure of its contents, as well as the completeness and transparency of the information it provides, issuing a prior opinion to the Board of Directors at the meeting called to approve that document; - e. to issue opinions, at the request of the Board of Directors or the Chief Executive Officer, on sustainability issues; - f. to monitor the concrete implementation of the measures adopted by the Board of Directors or by the CEO to promote equal gender treatment and opportunities within the entire corporate organisation.

-In order to perform its duties, the Sustainability Committee is provided with the necessary resources by the Board of Directors.
-Moreover, within a budget established by the Board of Directors and where the specific nature of an issue requires it, the Committee may avail itself of external consultants and experts of recognised expertise in the subject matters addressed by the Committee, provided that they do not find themselves in circumstances that compromise their independent judgement.
+In order to perform its tasks, the Committee is provided with the necessary resources by the Board of Directors.
+Moreover, within a budget established by the Board of Directors and where the specific nature of an issue requires it, the Committee may avail itself of external advisors and experts of recognised expertise in the subject matters addressed by the Committee, provided that they do not find themselves in circumstances that compromise their independent judgement.

-In accordance with the Committee Rules, the Chair of the Committee reports at the first subsequent Board Meeting on the meetings held by the Committee.
+In accordance with the SC Regulation, the Chair of the Committee reports at the first subsequent Board Meeting on the meetings held by the Committee.

-In the financial year, the Sustainability Committee met 11 times, and the average duration of each meeting was about 1 hours and 52 minutes, with 100% of its members present on average.
+In the financial year, the Sustainability Committee met 6 times, and the average duration of each meeting was about 1 hours and 14 minutes, with 83.33% of its members present on average.
 The Committee meetings were normally attended by the Chair of the Board of Statutory Auditors or another standing auditor.

-In particular, during the financial year and in early 2023, the Sustainability Committee did the following activities (among others):
+In particular, during the financial year and in early 2024, the Sustainability Committee did the following activities (among others):

-- oversaw sustainability policies related to company business and stakeholder-engagement efforts; - monitored the progress of the 2021-2023 Sustainability Plan and oversaw the progress of the projects and other activities set out therein; - reviewed the update of the Sustainability Plan and its extension to 2024 with proposals to include targets in line with the Company's business plan; - monitored the progress of activities involving sustainability ratings; - reviewed the initiatives to promote a culture of sustainability within the Group; - expressed an opinion on the general configuration of the Sustainability Report and of the consolidated non-financial disclosure in accordance with Legislative Decree 254/2016, including an assessment of the adequacy, transparency, and thoroughness of the information contained therein; - monitored recent regulatory developments, particularly with regard to the Corporate Sustainability Reporting Directive, the proposed Directive on Corporate Sustainability Due Diligence, the EU Taxonomy Regulation on Sustainable Finance and the equality certification; - provided the Remuneration and Appointments Committee, as requested by the latter, with input on the relevant ESG projects in the short- and long-term variable incentive of the Chief Executive Officer and Managers with Strategic Responsibilities, as deemed most relevant by the Committee, for the RAC's own assessments on remuneration policies; - reviewed the mapping of the Corporate Risk Profile with regard to ESG issues.
+- it oversaw sustainability policies related to company business and stakeholderengagement efforts; - it monitored the progress of the Sustainability Plan and oversaw the progress of the corporate initiatives set out therein; - it monitored the progress of activities involving sustainability ratings; - it reviewed the initiatives to promote a culture of sustainability within the Group; - it expressed an opinion on the general configuration of the Sustainability Report and of the consolidated non-financial disclosure in accordance with Legislative Decree 254/2016, including an assessment of the adequacy, transparency, and thoroughness of the information contained therein; - it monitored recent regulatory developments, particularly with regard to the Corporate Sustainability Reporting Directive (CSRD), the EU Taxonomy Regulation on Sustainable Finance and the gender equality certification; - it provided the Remuneration and Appointments Committee, as requested by the latter, with input on the relevant ESG projects in the short- and long-term variable incentive of the Chief Executive Officer and Managers with Strategic Responsibilities, as deemed most relevant by the Committee, for the RAC own assessments on remuneration policies.

-Moreover, at its meeting of 6 January 2023, the committee reviewed the Letter from the Chair of the Corporate Governance Committee of 25 December 2023.
+Moreover, at its meeting of 31 January 2024, the Committee reviewed the Letter from the Chair of the Corporate Governance Committee of 14 December 2024.